Week: "Weeks" in other calendars

-Pre-modern calendars
+Pre-modern

 Calendars unrelated to the Chaldean, Hellenistic, Christian, or Jewish traditions often have time cycles between the day and the month of varying lengths, sometimes also called "weeks".

 An eight-day week was used in Ancient Rome and possibly in the pre-Christian Celtic calendar.
 Traces of a nine-day week are found in Baltic languages and in Welsh.
 The ancient Chinese calendar had a ten-day week, as did the ancient Egyptian calendar (and, incidentally, the French Republican Calendar, dividing its 30-day months into thirds).

-A six-day week is found in the Akan Calendar and Kabiye culture until 1981.
-Several cultures used a five-day week, including the 10th century Icelandic calendar, the Javanese calendar, and the traditional cycle of market days in Korea.
+A six-day week was used in the Akan calendar and Kabiye culture in West Africa until 1981.
+Several cultures used a five-day week, including the Javanese calendar and the traditional cycle of market days in Korea.
 The Igbo have a "market week" of four days.
 Evidence of a "three-day week" has been derived from the names of the days of the week in Guipuscoan Basque.

 The Aztecs and Mayas used the Mesoamerican calendars.
 The most important of these calendars divided a ritual cycle of 260 days (known as Tonalpohualli in Nahuatl and Tzolk'in in Yucatec Maya) into 20 weeks of 13 days (known in Spanish as trecenas).
 They also divided the solar year into 18 periods (winal) of 20 days and five nameless days (wayebʼ), creating a 20-day month divided into four five-day weeks.
 The end of each five-day week was a market day.

 The Balinese Pawukon is a 210-day calendar consisting of 10 different simultaneously running weeks of 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10 days, of which the weeks of 4, 8, and 9 days are interrupted to fit into the 210-day cycle.

-Modern calendar reforms
+Modern reforms

 The International Fixed Calendar (also known as the "Eastman plan") kept a 7-day week while defining a year of 13 months with 28 days each (364 days).
 Every calendar date was always on the same weekday.
 It was the official calendar of the Eastman Kodak Company for decades.

-A 10-day week, called a décade, was used in France for nine and a half years from October 1793 to April 1802; furthermore, the Paris Commune adopted the Revolutionary Calendar for 18 days in 1871.
+A 10-day week, called a décade, was used in Revolutionary France for nine and a half years from October 1793 to April 1802.
+The Paris Commune adopted this calendar for 18 days in 1871.

-The Bahá'í calendar features a 19-day period which some classify as a month and others classify as a week.
+The Bahá'í calendar features a 19-day period that some classify as a month and others classify as a week.